chemfiles/chemfiles.f03/doc/reference.rst

     The initialization routine are ``init`` and ``from_frame``.

-.. f:subroutine:: init(status)
+.. f:subroutine:: init([status])

     Create a new empty topology

     :optional integer status [optional]: The status code

-.. f:subroutine:: from_frame(frame[, status])
+.. f:subroutine:: from_frame(frame, [status])

     Extract the topology from a frame.

-    :parameter chfl_frame frame: The frame
+    :argument chfl_frame frame: The frame
     :optional integer status [optional]: The status code

-.. f:subroutine:: atoms_count(natoms[, status])
+.. f:subroutine:: atoms_count(natoms, [status])

     Get the current number of atoms in the topology.

-    :parameter integer natoms: Will contain the number of atoms in the frame
+    :argument integer natoms: Will contain the number of atoms in the frame
     :optional integer status [optional]: The status code

-.. f:subroutine:: append(atom[, status])
+.. f:subroutine:: append(atom, [status])

     Add an atom at the end of a topology.

-    :parameter chfl_atom atom: The atom to be added
+    :argument chfl_atom atom: The atom to be added
     :optional integer status [optional]: The status code

-.. f:subroutine:: remove(i[, status])
+.. f:subroutine:: remove(i, [status])

     Remove an atom from a topology by index.

-    :parameter integer i: The atomic index
+    :argument integer i: The atomic index
     :optional integer status [optional]: The status code

-.. f:subroutine:: isbond(i, j, result[, status])
+.. f:subroutine:: isbond(i, j, result, [status])

     Tell if the atoms ``i`` and ``j`` are bonded together

-    :parameter integer i: The atomic index of the first atom
+    :argument integer i: The atomic index of the first atom
-    :parameter integer j: The atomic index of the second atom
+    :argument integer j: The atomic index of the second atom
-    :parameter logical result: ``.true.`` if the atoms are bonded, ``.false.`` otherwise
+    :argument logical result: ``.true.`` if the atoms are bonded, ``.false.`` otherwise
     :optional integer status [optional]: The status code

-.. f:subroutine:: isangle(i, j, k, result[, status])
+.. f:subroutine:: isangle(i, j, k, result, [status])

     Tell if the atoms ``i``, ``j`` and ``k`` constitues an angle

-    :parameter integer i: The atomic index of the first atom
+    :argument integer i: The atomic index of the first atom
-    :parameter integer j: The atomic index of the second atom
+    :argument integer j: The atomic index of the second atom
-    :parameter integer k: The atomic index of the third atom
+    :argument integer k: The atomic index of the third atom
-    :parameter logical result: ``.true.`` if the atoms constitues an angle, ``.false.`` otherwise
+    :argument logical result: ``.true.`` if the atoms constitues an angle, ``.false.`` otherwise
     :optional integer status [optional]: The status code

-.. f:subroutine:: isdihedral(i, j, k, m, result[, status])
+.. f:subroutine:: isdihedral(i, j, k, m, result, [status])

     Tell if the atoms ``i``, ``j``, ``k`` and ``m`` constitues a dihedral angle

-    :parameter integer i: The atomic index of the first atom
+    :argument integer i: The atomic index of the first atom
-    :parameter integer j: The atomic index of the second atom
+    :argument integer j: The atomic index of the second atom
-    :parameter integer k: The atomic index of the third atom
+    :argument integer k: The atomic index of the third atom
-    :parameter integer m: The atomic index of the fourth atom
+    :argument integer m: The atomic index of the fourth atom
-    :parameter logical result: ``.true.`` if the atoms constitues a dihedral angle, ``.false.`` otherwise
+    :argument logical result: ``.true.`` if the atoms constitues a dihedral angle, ``.false.`` otherwise
     :optional integer status [optional]: The status code

-.. f:subroutine:: bonds_count(nbonds[, status])
+.. f:subroutine:: bonds_count(nbonds, [status])

     Get the number of bonds in the system

-    :parameter integer nbonds: After the call, contains the number of bond
+    :argument integer nbonds: After the call, contains the number of bond
     :optional integer status [optional]: The status code

-.. f:subroutine:: angles_count(nangles[, status])
+.. f:subroutine:: angles_count(nangles, [status])

     Get the number of angles in the system

-    :parameter integer nangles: After the call, contains the number of angles
+    :argument integer nangles: After the call, contains the number of angles
     :optional integer status [optional]: The status code

-.. f:subroutine:: dihedrals_count(ndihedrals[, status])
+.. f:subroutine:: dihedrals_count(ndihedrals, [status])

     Get the number of dihedral angles in the system

-    :parameter integer ndihedrals: After the call, contains the number of dihedral angles
+    :argument integer ndihedrals: After the call, contains the number of dihedral angles
     :optional integer status [optional]: The status code

-.. f:subroutine:: bonds(data, nbonds[, status])
+.. f:subroutine:: bonds(data, nbonds, [status])

     Get the bonds in the system

-    :parameter integer data [dimension(2, nbonds)]: A 2x ``nbonds`` array to be filled with the bonds in the system
+    :argument integer data [dimension(2, nbonds)]: A 2x ``nbonds`` array to be filled with the bonds in the system
-    :parameter integer nbonds: The size of the array.
+    :argument integer nbonds: The size of the array.
 This should equal the value given by the ``chfl_topology%bonds_count`` function
     :optional integer status [optional]: The status code

-.. f:subroutine:: angles(data, nangles[, status])
+.. f:subroutine:: angles(data, nangles, [status])

     Get the angles in the system

-    :parameter integer data [dimension(3, nangles)]: A 3x ``nangles`` array to be filled with the angles in the system
+    :argument integer data [dimension(3, nangles)]: A 3x ``nangles`` array to be filled with the angles in the system
-    :parameter integer nangles: The size of the array.
+    :argument integer nangles: The size of the array.
 This should equal the value give by the ``chfl_topology%angles_count`` function
     :optional integer status [optional]: The status code

-.. f:subroutine:: dihedrals(data, ndihedrals[, status])
+.. f:subroutine:: dihedrals(data, ndihedrals, [status])

     Get the dihedral angles in the system

-    :parameter integer data [dimension(4, ndihedrals)]: A 4x ``ndihedrals`` array to be filled with the dihedral angles in the system
+    :argument integer data [dimension(4, ndihedrals)]: A 4x ``ndihedrals`` array to be filled with the dihedral angles in the system
-    :parameter integer ndihedrals: The size of the array.
+    :argument integer ndihedrals: The size of the array.
 This should equal the value give by the ``chfl_topology%dihedrals_count`` function
     :optional integer status [optional]: The status code

-.. f:subroutine:: add_bond(i, j[, status])
+.. f:subroutine:: add_bond(i, j, [status])

     Add a bond between the atoms ``i`` and ``j`` in the system

-    :parameter integer i: The atomic index of the first atom
+    :argument integer i: The atomic index of the first atom
-    :parameter integer j: The atomic index of the second atom
+    :argument integer j: The atomic index of the second atom
     :optional integer status [optional]: The status code

-.. f:subroutine:: remove_bond(i, j[, status])
+.. f:subroutine:: remove_bond(i, j, [status])

     Remove any existing bond between the atoms ``i`` and ``j`` in the system

-    :parameter integer i: The atomic index of the first atom
+    :argument integer i: The atomic index of the first atom
-    :parameter integer j: The atomic index of the second atom
+    :argument integer j: The atomic index of the second atom
     :optional integer status [optional]: The status code

-.. f:subroutine:: free(status)
+.. f:subroutine:: free([status])

     Destroy a topology, and free the associated memory